raspberrypilearning/sense-hat-puzzle-box/en/step_15.md

 **Note**: if you do not have a GPS device, skip ahead to the final step of the project.

-Ensure you have installed the `piGPS` library before continuing — see step 2 if you need to install it.
+Ensure you have installed the `piGPS` library before continuing — see step 2 if you still need to install it.

 ### GPS

-In order for your Raspberry Pi to find out its location on Earth, it will need to use communication with satellites via a technology known as GPS (Global Positioning System).
+In order for your Raspberry Pi to find out its location on Earth, it will need to use communication with satellites via the technology known as GPS (Global Positioning System).

-Your Raspberry Pi will communicate with at least four GPS satellites to get an accurate location.
+Your Raspberry Pi will have to communicate with at least four GPS satellites to get an accurate location.
 By timing the speed of this communication, it can calculate its distance from each satellite.
 Once it knows the distance to all four satellites, it can determine its position on this planet in terms of:

   - **Latitude**, the position north or south of the equator (positive latitude values are north and negative latitude values are south)
   - **Longitude**, the position east or west of the Greenwich Prime Meridian in London (positive longitude values are east and negative longitude values are west)